TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/ti_uniflash.md

 ## Existing Limitations

   - Loading Multiple Images is currently not Supported in JTAG flashing.
 If you load multiple flash images, the second will be appended to the end of first image.
+  - Appimage_xip is not supported via JTAG based flashing.
+Use Serial session to flash xip format binaries.
+  - Custom configurations are not Supported
+  - Custom application offsets are not supported in Serial flashing.
+The loader takes the default application offset to flash the images.

 ## Supported File Formats